Tok/proomp/README.md

 In case of problems, consider the following:
 - PyTorch needs to be installed with an active cuda toolkit.
-- The console command `nvcc --version` should return `Cuda compilation tools` with version and build number.
+- The console command `nvcc --version` should return `Cuda compilation tools` with version 11.8.
-  - make sure to match your CUDA version in `requirements-3.9.txt` or [install torch separately](https://pytorch.org/get-started/locally/).
+  - make sure to match your CUDA version in `requirements.txt` or [install torch separately](https://pytorch.org/get-started/locally/).

 ### PyTorch Installation

+Pytorch needs to be compiled in context of CUDA 11.8.
 In case of problems, see: https://pytorch.org/get-started/locally/

 ### Manual python dependency setup